DFE-Digital/support-for-early-career-teachers-static/content/education-development-trust/year-1-developing-effective-classroom-practice/spring-week-1-mentor-materials.md

 Guidance for mentors:

-- The ECT should have read the ‘Understanding the Evidence’ section of the self-directed study materials ahead of the topic.
+- The ECT should have read the 'Understanding the Evidence' section of the self-directed study materials ahead of the topic.
 - The mentor should also read them to familiarise themselves with the content.
-- In this portion of the mentor topic, the mentor will be asking questions to check the ECT’s understanding of what they have read.
+- In this portion of the mentor topic, the mentor will be asking questions to check the ECT's understanding of what they have read.
 The guidance below provides a full range of responses that show understanding.
-However, the mentor should not treat this as a ‘test’ of the ECT’s knowledge; use the prompts to elicit fuller answers or clarify if they have misunderstood any aspect.
+However, the mentor should not treat this as a 'test' of the ECT's knowledge; use the prompts to elicit fuller answers or clarify if they have misunderstood any aspect.

 Suggested dialogue for mentors:
-You completed Activity 4.2 of the self-directed study materials ‘Understanding the Evidence’ in relation to what makes effective teaching ahead of this topic.
-Let’s discuss your response to the questions to check your understanding of that material.
+You completed Activity 4.2 of the self-directed study materials 'Understanding the Evidence' in relation to what makes effective teaching ahead of this topic.
+Let's discuss your response to the questions to check your understanding of that material.

 - Why is introducing new material in steps so important?